 Table 2: This is how fast a given system will spin at full throttle with the wheel lifted off the ground and facing no resistance.
 The actual speed under any kind of load will always be less than this and is fully detailed on our Motor Simulator web app.

-In general the faster windings are used in smaller wheel diameters or lower voltage batteries, while the slower windings are better suited to larger rims or higher voltage packs.
-But there is nothing stopping you from doing fast motors in big wheels or slow motor winds in small wheels if that provides the performance you want.
+In general the faster winding is used in smaller wheel diameters or lower voltage batteries, while the slower winding is better suited to larger rims or higher voltage packs.

 5.2 Winding Speed vs Torque